(Amazon UK link) |

 As I read the prologue I wondered about the suitability of the book for sensitive minds.
 We meet a community of evil monsters, controlled by a brutal general, and it’s clear they are intent on taking over the world and destroying humanity.
-There was more detail than I was comfortable with, and I began to wonder if the book was really for older children… but a glance at the back reassured me that the recommended age was 7-10, and my grandson assured me that this was just an introduction, and that the book would get better.
+There is more detail than I was comfortable with, and I began to wonder if the book was really for older children.
+But a glance at the back reassured me that the recommended age was 7-10.
+My grandson told me that this was just an introduction, and that the book would get better.

 Sure enough, the ‘real world’ part of the story begins with chapter one.
 We meet young Jack, a boy who is not happy at school because he’s considered a freak.
 His hands are scaly like a lizard, and he wears thick gloves.
 He gets teased regularly and is somewhat depressed about it.
 He and his class are out walking on a field trip one day when suddenly the ground opens up and Jack instinctively rushes into the street in front of a taxi which looks as though it’s about to plough into the abyss.
 To his astonishment, and the disbelief of those around him, he manages to stop the taxi… and his hands start glowing.